AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-custom-refresh-sandbox-environment.md

 ## Receive emails from the Custom Refresh Sandbox

-`Workfront` disables all email communication from the Custom Refresh&nbsp;Sandbox environment.
+Workfront disables all email communication from the Custom Refresh&nbsp;Sandbox environment.
 If you want to receive email notifications from the Custom Refresh Sandbox environment, you must enable this functionality in your user settings.
 For more information about enabling email notifications in the Custom Refresh Sandbox environment, see [Enable delivery of emails from the Preview Sandbox environment](../../../workfront-basics/using-notifications/enable-delivery-emails-from-preview-sandbox-environment.md).

 >[!NOTE]
 >
->Report delivery and push notifications on the mobile app are always disabled for the Custom Refresh Sandbox environment.
-Neither you nor the `Workfront administrator` can enable report delivery or push notifications for the mobile app when you access the Custom Refresh&nbsp;Sandbox environment.
+>Report delivery and push notifications on the mobile app are always disabled for the Custom Refresh&nbsp;Sandbox environment.
+Neither you nor the Workfront administrator can enable report delivery or push notifications for the mobile app when you access the Custom Refresh&nbsp;Sandbox environment.
 >For more information about report deliveries for the production environment, see [Report delivery overview](../../../reports-and-dashboards/reports/creating-and-managing-reports/set-up-report-deliveries.md).For more information about push notifications on the mobile app for the production environment, see the section in .

 ## Configure Single Sign-On in the Custom Refresh Sandbox